finn-no/tiles-mustache-example/Readme.md

+# DEPRECATED
+This project is not maintained, not deleted as other websites are referencing this is an example project.

 # Tiles / mustache webapp example
 Most web applications at FINN are built with Spring MVC, Apache Tiles and a JSP/mustache combination.
 This example is ment to illustrate how we combine these parts into a working web application and share the tricks we have learned along the way.